 Bail is cash or its equivalent (such as a bail bond) that a court accepts in exchange for allowing a defendant to remain at liberty until the conclusion of the case.
 Bail creates a financial incentive for defendants to make all required court appearances.
 Should a defendant fail to appear in court, the bail is forfeited (that is, the court keeps the cash or collects on the bond) and the judge issues an arrest warrant.
-Bail jumping (not returning to court when required) is itself a crime.

-Bail is usually posted in one of the following ways:
+Bail is usually posted in one of the following ways.

 Cash bail requires payment of the full amount of bail.
 While not a viable option for many people, this form of bail will be fully refunded if the person shows up in court as ordered.
 (Sometimes, the court will take a small administrative fee.)
 If the defendant is convicted and ordered to pay fines and fees, the court may deduct these payments before returning the remainder of the bail money.

 Surety bonds involve purchasing a bond from a bail bond seller, who typically charges a nonrefundable premium of 10% of the amount of bail.
 To purchase a bond, the person pays the 10% upfront (which won't be refunded) and puts up some form of collateral (such as a vehicle title, valuable personal property, or a land deed).
 For example, if the police or a court sets bail at $10,000, a defendant can usually purchase a bail bond by paying $1,000 and putting up collateral valued at $10,000.